soumya-m-k/markdown-tutorial/README.md

 - ### Bold
 To Bold **text** add two asterisks or underscore before and after a word or phrase.
 To bold middle text add two asterisks before and after a word or phrase without space.

-e.g : "Bold one makes \*\*history\*\*
+e.g : Bold one makes \*\*history\*\*

 Bold one makes **history**

 - ### Italic
 For Italic *text* add one asterisks or underscore before and after a word or phrase.
-To bold middle text add one asterisks before and after a word or phrase without space. e.g :
+To bold middle text add one asterisks before and after a word or phrase without space.<br>
+e.g : \*Italics\* is a style.
+Used for emphasis, to set apart titles of creative works, or to indicate foreign words.

+_Italics_ is a style.
+Used for emphasis, to set apart titles of creative works, or to indicate foreign words.